 Acquire useful information on wind power generators, benefits and many other informative tips on energy saving.
 Learn how to build your own wind turbine today; master the true knowledge of using energy.

-to be environmentally friendly and cost saving.
+The design of a home wind turbine is specially made to be environmentally friendly and cost saving.
 With the presence of harmful greenhouse gases in our environment today, it is recommended to have one of these energy saving systems to reduce the amount of pollutants being produced into our environment.

 A home wind turbine generates electrical power by spinning a generator.
 This generator is attached to the rotor, made up of three aerodynamic blades, that is then attached to a tower.
 To keep the turbine facing the wind, the rotor has a tail, which acts as weather vain.